-Boston: Phillips, Sampson and Company, 1857.
+Boston: Phillips, Sampson and Company, 1858.
 First Edition, First Printing.
 Blind-stamped cloth.
-12mo (7 1/4" x 5"), original blind-stamped brown publisher's cloth with gold lettering on spine, illustrated with steel engravings & protective tissue guards, adverts as pastedowns and endpapers, viii + 373 pages.
-Fine / None.
+12mo (7 1/4" x 5"), original blind-stamped brown publisher's cloth with gold lettering on spine, three gilt roundels above publisher's logo & blindstamped larger logo centered on front cover, illustrated with title page vignette & 8 steel engravings with protective tissue guards, adverts as pastedowns and endpapers, viii + 373 pages.
+Near Fine / None.
 Item #2415

 Oliver Wendell Holmes Sr. (1809 – 1894) was an American physician, poet, and polymath based in Boston.
 A member of the Fireside Poets, he was acclaimed by his peers as one of the best writers of the day.
 His most famous prose works are the "Breakfast-Table" series, which began with The Autocrat of the Breakfast-Table (1858).
 He was also an important medical reformer.
 In addition to his work as an author and poet, Holmes also served as a physician, professor, lecturer and inventor and, although he never practiced it, he received formal training in law.

 In 1830, Holmes moved out of his childhood home in Cambridge, Massachusetts and stayed in a boardinghouse in Boston while attending the city's medical college.
 During this time, he wrote two essays detailing life at his boardinghouse.
 They were published under the title "The Autocrat of the Breakfast-Table" in November 1831 and February 1832 in the New England Magazine.